jamiesyme/CozyCape/readme.txt

 	- If you want one object to receive events before another:
 		- You can create an event hierarchy using EventSpeakers, or
 		- You may extend EventSpeaker and implement custom logic

+This is a brief introduction.
+If you have questions, please ask!